 To give you a better overview of where the best-paid real estate agents are, here’s a table of the best cities for agents:

 A job in real estate is perfect if you don’t like doing the same tasks every workday.
 In this industry, you’ll meet new people (clients) and visit all kinds of properties—homes, flats, office spaces, you name it.

 Luckily, you don’t have to complete a four-year degree to become a real estate agent.
 But do real estate agents need a licence?
 Yes.
 These real estate agent qualifications are the fastest way to get a licence and start selling homes.

 Note: The order of steps below are general guidelines on applying for a real estate license, and the process can vary between states.
 Before moving forward, it’s best to consult with your state’s real estate commission.

 Check your state’s requirements

 First, you’ll need to research.
-If you live in California but plan to become a real estate agent in New York, check New York’s requirements, as some states will require you to be sponsored by a broker to receive your real estate license.
-One thing’s for sure, you’ll be subjected to fingerprinting, background checking, educational requirements, and an exam.
+If you live in Perth but plan to become a real estate agent in Sydney, check New South Wales’s requirements, as some states will require you to be sponsored by a broker to receive your real estate licence.
+One thing’s for sure, you’ll be subjected to a background check and other character requirements.